Is it necessary to employ a licensed drone operator for aerial photography and aerial filming?

 Is the use of drones safe?

 Yes.
 As with any technical equipment and software things can go wrong.
 However, our equipment is fitted with multiple failsafe systems, including battery monitoring and automatic return to home functions in the event of signal loss.
 Our pilots are trained how to handle emergencies and we carry out a thorough risk assessment and site survey before lift-off to ensure that all foreseeable risks have been reduced.
 We will not fly if we consider that any member of the public, property or the crew is in danger.
+We are legally required to operate at a 50m from the general public and buildings/vehicles/vessels outside the control of our team – unless closed and/or cordoned we are not able to fly over roads or public spaces as they are not under the control of the team.

 What locations do you cover?